alchemyplatform/alchemy-web3/README.md

 web3.setWriteProvider(provider);
 ```

-## Alchemy Higher-Order APIs
+## Alchemy Higher Level API

-The produced client also grants easy access to Alchemy's higher-order APIs.
+The produced client also grants easy access to Alchemy's [higher level API](https://docs.alchemyapi.io/docs/higher-level-api).
-Currently, this is the following method.

-### `web3.alchemy.tokenBalances(address, contractAddresses)`
+### `web3.alchemy.getTokenAllowance({contract, owner, spender})`

 Returns token balances for a specific address given a list of contracts.

 **Parameters:**

+An object with the following fields:
+- `contract`: The address of the token contract.
+- `owner`: The address of the token owner.
+- `spender`: The address of the token spender.

+**Returns:**

+The allowance amount, as a string representing a base-10 number.

+### `web3.alchemy.getTokenBalances(address, contractAddresses)`

+Returns token balances for a specific address given a list of contracts.

+**Parameters:**

-- `address`: The address for which token balances will be checked.
+1. `address`: The address for which token balances will be checked.
-- `contractAddresses`: An array of contract addresses.
+2. `contractAddresses`: An array of contract addresses.

 **Returns:**